Energy and the Environment: Design and Innovation (2021-2022)

 To explore the breadth of issues that confront our society in its need for clean, affordable and reliable energy, students partner with faculty on a year-long project resulting in prototypes of new energy technologies, systems or approaches.

 This project involves identifying, designing and prototyping new energy technologies, systems or approaches.
-Previous teams have focused on island grid resilience and emergency backup power, a folding electric skateboard, alternative refrigeration, the potential of incorporating green building concepts into college dorms, alternative use cases for flywheel energy storage and renewable microgrids in South Africa.
+Previous teams have focused on a land footprint calculator, hand dryers on campus, Stirling engines fueled by neglected heat, storm energy, wind kite energy, student transportation, island grid resilience and emergency backup power, a folding electric skateboard, alternative refrigeration, the potential of incorporating green building concepts into college dorms, alternative use cases for flywheel energy storage and renewable microgrids in South Africa.
 Other projects have included a strategy proposal for encouraging growth in the hydrogen economy, a human-powered bicycle to filter urban water systems, electric and solar-powered vehicles, a biogas-powered generator and a green emergency power system.

 Prototypes (physical or conceptual) and accompanying evaluation of environmental and social benefits, target market and basic business plan; presentation of results in the form of poster session as well as class presentations and final report

-- Fall 2020: Select and define projects; form sub-teams
+- Fall 2021: Select and define projects; form subteams

 - Emily Klein, Nicholas School of the Environment-Earth and Ocean Sciences